LetsGo235/human-or-ai/README.md

 - WebGPU is required for the smarter local model.
 - If the model cannot load, the game silently falls back to its built-in phrase generator so rounds do not crash.
 - First load can take a while because larger model files are downloaded by the visitor's browser.
+- The UI is styled like a bright 2005-2010 web game: glossy gradients, chunky borders, and saturated button colors.

 ## Model

-- Model: `Llama-3.2-1B-Instruct-q4f16_1-MLC`
+- Model: `Llama-3.2-3B-Instruct-q4f16_1-MLC`
 - Library: WebLLM
-- Approximate first-load model download: several hundred MB, depending on CDN/model shard packaging and browser cache behavior
+- Approximate first-load model download: roughly 1-2 GB, depending on CDN/model shard packaging and browser cache behavior
 - Runtime requirement: WebGPU